mwd1993/QuykHtml/README.md

 # QuykHtml
-Use Python to quickly create, style, and manipulate web elements to create websites very quickly.
+Use Python to quickly create, style, and manipulate web elements to create websites very quyckly :D.

 # See: